Your browser does not support JavaScript!

 1. ACRYLIC FIBRE 2.
 POLYESTER STAPLE FIBREFILL 3.
 NYLON FILAMENT YARN 4.
 NYLON INDUSTRIAL YARN/TYRE CORD 5.
 POLYESTER FILAMENT YARN 6.
 POLYESTER STAPLE FIBRE 7.
 POLYPROPYLENE FILAMENT YARN 8.
 POLYPROPYLENE STAPLE FIBRE 9.
 POLYSTER INDUSTRIAL YARN

-2 Polymers
+2 POLYMERS

 1. LOW DENSITY POLYETHYLENE (LDPE) 2.
 HIGH DENSITY POLYTHYLENE 3.
 POLYSTYRENE 4.
 POLYPROPYLENE(INC.CO-POLYMER) 5.
 EXPANDABLE POLYESTYRENE 6.
 POLYVINYL CHLORIDE 7.
 LINEAR LOW DENSITY POLYTHYLENE 8.
 PVC COMPOUND